ga-dpas/dpas-terraform-modules/eks/README.md

 The module provisions the following resources:

 - Creates AWS EKS cluster in a VPC with subnets
-- (Optionally) Creates VPC resources using [terraform-aws-vpc](https://github.com/terraform-aws-modules/terraform-aws-vpc) module with the default configuration and internet facing resources, _or_
+- (Optionally) Creates VPC with VPC S3 gateway endpoint using [terraform-aws-vpc](https://github.com/terraform-aws-modules/terraform-aws-vpc) module with the default configuration and internet facing resources, _or_
-- (Optionally) Use a supplied VPC and subnets configured and _tagged_ as required by AWS EKS - see [VPC considerations](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html) and the requirements on subnet tagging for the [Application load balancing on Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html)
+- (Optionally) Supply VPC and subnets configuration as required by AWS EKS cluster setup - see [VPC considerations](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html) and the requirements on subnet tagging for the [Application load balancing on Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html)

 ## Usage